 (2) Financial Markets and Systemic Risk.

 - We are doing research to improve the procedures for the identification of systemic shocks and the methods for the estimation and assessment of the consequences of those shocks on the financial sector and the real economy as a whole.

 - Techniques for quantifying the credit risk of banks.
-Estimate the idiosyncratic shocks in the default risk by using the CDS market and to characterize the main attributes of those shocks that spread to the rest of the system
+Estimate the idiosyncratic shocks on default risk by using CDS market data and characterize themain attributes of those shocks that spread to the rest of the system

-- Macroeconomic determinants of the betas of financial assets, their cross-sectional consequences on the expected returns from these and analyze their relationship with the capital structure of industrial and financial companies.
+- Macroeconomic determinants of stock market betas, evaluate their cross-sectional effects on expected returns and their relationship with the capital structure of industrial and financial companies.

-- Identify common credit risk factors in the financial system from the individual risks, in order to build an indicator of systemic risk.
-Subsequently, we will study the determinant factors of this indicator and its relationship with different variables measuring economic and financial activity.
+- Identify common credit risk factors in the financial system from individual risks, in order to build an indicator of systemic risk.
+Study the determinants of such indicator and its relationship with different variables measuring economic and financial activity.

 - Measuring and monitoring sovereign and banking sector credit risk in the peripheral euro area countries